-In connection with the Quarterly Report of Ipsidy Inc. (the "Company") on Form 10-Q for the quarter ended June 30, 2020 as filed with the Securities and Exchange Commission (the "Report"), I, Phillip Kumnick, Deputy Chairman of the Board of Directors and Chief Executive Officer and, Stuart Stoller, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the Quarterly Report of Ipsidy Inc. (the "Company") on Form 10-Q for the quarter ended September 30, 2020 as filed with the Securities and Exchange Commission (the "Report"), I, Philip Kumnick, Chairman of the Board of Directors, Chief Executive Officer and President of the Company, and, Stuart Stoller, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
 SS.
 1350, as adopted pursuant to SS.
 906 of the Sarbanes-Oxley Act of 2002, that: